-Inspiration comes in unexpected ways when you’re little and open to everything.
+Inspiration comes in unexpected ways when you’re a child and open to everything.
 The artist and cartoonist Stan Lynde created the syndicated western series Rick O’Shay in the late Fifties, and in it he featured a gunslinger named Hipshot Percussion.
 Hipshot was a cool dude, something of a loner, and, amazingly, a transcendental mystic who found divinity in the grandeur of Nature.
 Regular townspeople went to church, while Hipshot rode off into the mountains.
 Through him, Stan Lynde showed me something very important early on, a perspective I was not getting elsewhere, a viewpoint that felt honest and stuck with me even as those comic book cartoon days receded into the past: the realization that Nature itself is divine.

-My quest continued at university, where I dabbled in art history and painting while digging into literature and philosophy.
+My seeking continued at university, where I dabbled in art history and painting while digging into literature and philosophy.
 The writings of Spinoza rang especially true.
 Excommunicated for heresy by the rabbis of Amsterdam, Spinoza set out to prove his intuition that God is ALL things, every bit - all we see, hear, feel or imagine are details in a perfect divinity, attributes of One.
 For him, like Hipshot, contact with the divine can be a direct relationship - and that’s not what spiritual middlemen like to hear.
 The truth of this revelation remains central to what I am trying to achieve as a person and as an artist.

 A reliance on the physical activity of drawing has continued with varying degrees of focus since childhood.
 Drawing has always been a way for me to look closely at things.
 Making the brief, calligraphic contour drawings of Foreground Notes is an activity that helps me see.
 The process pulls me into details I would certainly overlook, pulls me out of myself and into the world.
 It is a moment of connection that I have come to recognize as groping towards a state of grace.